-- 6.4.2. based either on market data or on valuation models including systems based on amortised costs. - 6.5.
-A money-market instrument that is normally dealt in on the money-market and is admitted to or dealt in on an eligible market shall be presumed to be liquid and have a value which can be accurately determined at any time unless there is information available to the ACD that would lead to a different determination. - 7.
-Transferable securities and money-market instruments generally to be admitted or dealt in on an Eligible Market - 7.1.
-Transferable securities and approved money-market instruments held within a Sub-fund must be: - 7.1.1. admitted to or dealt in on an eligible market as described in 8.3.1; or - 7.1.2. dealt in on an eligible market as described in 8.3.2; or - 7.1.3. admitted to or dealt in on an eligible market as described in 8.4; or - 7.1.4. for an approved money-market instrument not admitted to or dealt in on an eligible market, within 9.1; or - 7.1.5. recently issued transferable securities provided that: - (a) the terms of issue include an undertaking that application will be made to be admitted to an eligible market; and - (b) such admission is secured within a year of issue. - 7.2.
-However, a Sub-fund may invest no more than 10% of its Scheme Property in transferable securities and approved money-market instruments other than those referred to in 7.1. - 8.
-Eligible markets regime: purpose and requirements - 8.1.
-To protect Shareholders the markets on which investments of the Sub-funds are dealt in or traded on should be of an adequate quality ("eligible") at the time of acquisition of the investment and until it is sold. - 8.2.
-Where a market ceases to be eligible, investments on that market cease to be approved securities.
-The 10% restriction in 7.2 above on investing in non approved securities applies and exceeding this limit because a market ceases to be eligible will generally be regarded as an inadvertent breach. - 8.3.
-A market is eligible for the purposes of the rules if it is: - 8.3.1. a regulated market as defined in the FCA Handbook; or - 8.3.2. a market in an EEA State which is regulated, operates regularly and is open to the public; or
+- 7.1.
+Transferable securities and approved money-market instruments held within a Sub-fund must be: - 7.1.1 admitted to or dealt in on an eligible market as described in 8.3.1; or - 7.1.2 dealt in on an eligible market as described in 8.3.2; or - 7.1.3 admitted to or dealt in on an eligible market as described in 8.4; or - 7.1.4 for an approved money-market instrument not admitted to or dealt in on an eligible market, within 9.1; or - 7.1.5 recently issued transferable securities provided that: - (a) the terms of issue include an undertaking that application will be made to be admitted to an eligible market; and - (b) such admission is secured within a year of issue. - However, a Sub-fund may invest no more than 10% of its Scheme Property in transferable securities and approved money-market instruments other than those referred to in 7.1.